AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

         >[!NOTE]
         >
-        > The name of the current Folder Profile is displayed as a label for the User Preferences icon in the main toolbar.
+        > The name of the current Folder Profile is displayed as a label for the User preferences icon in the main toolbar.

     - **Base Path**: By default, when you access the AEM repository from the Web Editor, you are shown assets from the /content/dam location.
 Your working folder would most likely be a few folders inside the /content/dam/ folder.
 It would take you a few clicks to reach the working folder every time.
 You can set the Base Path to your working folder and the Repository View then shows you the content from that location upfront.
 This reduces the time to access your working folder.
 Also, when you insert any reference or media file in your topic, the file browse location starts with the folder set in the Base Path.